 Watts offers a whole house filtration system that’s affordable, easy to install and even easier to maintain.
 With the ability to reduce sediment, rust and dirt, this system is a great choice for homes that rely on well water and/or have a water softener installed.

-Removing sediment, dirt and rust can help extend the life of your home appliances, water softener and fixtures.
+Removing sediment, dirt and rust can help extend the life of your home appliances, water softener system and fixtures.
 If you also have a whole-house carbon filter installed, the WH-LD can help prevent premature clogs and replacements.

 Each filter lasts approximately 6,000 gallons, or about three months, and features a bypass valve that’s built-in.
 Watts includes three water filters as well as a wrench to make installation and use a breeze.
 The filter also features stainless steel inserts to simplify installation.